 - Sewer Rehabilitation for the City of Los Angeles, designed various alternative methods of rehabilitating and relining an aging elliptical brick sewer

-ZW3INC has assembled a worldwide leadership juggernaut of seasoned, highly-specialized scientists and engineers, each with more than 42 years' experience in helping communities meet their water quality needs and demands.
+Zw3 Inc. has assembled an experienced team, each with more than 42 years' experience in helping communities meet their power and water quality needs and demands.

 Richard Bentwood, P.E., BCEE

 Treatment Facilities, Pump Stations, Pipelines, and Reservoirs